 GoAnywhere MFT is a secure managed file transfer solution that simplifies, streamlines, audits, and automates file transfers across a variety of environments.
 It provides support for exchanging files via AS4 as well as AS3 and AS2.
 Using MFT with AS4/3/2 consolidates the whole transfer process and allows for single pane of glass administration as well as auditing capabilities.

-The recently released GoAnywhere 6.3 allows for customization of EDI documents.
+GoAnywhere allows for customization of EDI documents.
 Users exchanging files with AS2 or AS4 will find this advantageous as many organizations use EDI for their internal integrations.
+Further, GoAnywhere MFT is both AS2- and AS4-certified by the Drummond Group, a third party certification party.
+This certification recognizes that GoAnywhere has met full interoperability testing, meaning you can rest assured that the information you exchange and receive is secured according to the relevant Applicability Statement standards.

-Find out how easy integrating AS2, AS3 or AS4 can be with a secure managed file transfer solution in place at your organization.
+Find out how easy integrating AS2, AS3 or AS4 can be with a secure managed file transfer solution in place at your organization when you download our white paper, How to To File Transfer the Right Way.

 How to Do File Transfer the Right Way